 Coral Reef Ecosystem Studies (CREST) Project

 The Coral Reef Ecosystem Studies (CREST) project investigates the health and resilience of coral reefs to future ecosystem changes, including climate change, in the Florida Keys, U.S. Caribbean, and Gulf of Mexico.
 Its primary purpose is to provide data to inform public policy and best management practices for coral reef conservation and restoration.

-Coral reefs provide important ecosystem services (e.g., shoreline protection) and support economically viable industries such as fisheries and tourism.
+Coral reefs provide important ecosystem services, such as shoreline protection, and support economically important industries such as fisheries and tourism.
 These reefs are stressed by disease, overfishing, pollution, climate change, and ocean acidification.
 The CREST project examines the interactions between these stressors while improving the understanding of the current status and function of coral reefs and investigating likely future changes in reef ecosystems in the Dry Tortugas, Virgin Islands, and Biscayne National Parks, and selected areas of the Florida Keys National Marine Sanctuary.
 The primary goals of CREST are to improve understanding and information about coral health in the region; improve the ability to forecast future changes; and guide management decisions.

 Project staff are: